XpiritBV/CodeToCloud-Workshop/Challenges/Module0-Introduction/Tasks/INTRO-T001.md

     * The Container Registry.
     * The Deployment Process.
     * The Release Process.
-  * What options does the customer have for a Docker image registry and container scanning, and what would you recommend?
+  * What options does the customer have for a Docker image registry and security scanning, and what would you recommend?

 * DevOps workflows
   * Describe how to set up continuous integration and deployment workflows
   * Describe how to Infrastructure as Code can help Fabrikam to meet customer demand
   * Describe the recommended approach for keeping the container platform and code base up to date with the latest security patches

-When you are done with the design, review your design, considering the following questions:

-* Identify any customer needs that are not addressed with the proposed solution.
-* Identify the benefits of your solution.
-* Determine how you will respond to the customer's objections.

 ## Links & Information